macmillanpublishers/split_spf/README.md

 * Working directory must contain two folders: "converted" and "original"
 * Replace the directory path in line 3 of splitspfWIN.rb with your correct working directory
 * In Folder Actions, choose the following:
-** Click the + button and navigate to your working dir ** Choose User defined action
+    * Click the + button and navigate to your working dir
+    * Choose "User defined action"
-** Choose Execute the following (.BAT) script
+    * Choose "Execute the following (.BAT) script" (second option)
-** In the box, input the following, replacing "path_to_script" with the path to the directory that the script lives, and replacing "working_dir" with the path of your working dir:
+    * In the box, input the following, replacing "path_to_script" with the path to the directory that the script lives, and replacing "working_dir" with the path of your working dir:

 ```
 ruby path_to_script\splitspfWIN.rb %1